 Between Ōkubo Swamp and Netori Bridge, the Rhododendron flowers bloom from early to mid-May each year.
 During the autumn foliage season, the great view of mountains colored by autumn leaves will make you lose track of time!

-Delicious Souvenir From Nishizawa Valley
+The Delicious Souvenir at Nishizawa Valley

 Just a few minutes away from the valley’s entrance, a shop called Michi no Eki Mitomi (道の駅みとみ) sells delicious Japanese traditional sweets called Shingen Momo (信玄桃).
 The appearance of the sweet looks like a peach.
 If your families and/or friends back home want to try some of these, remember to grab a few for them as they only last for around 30 days (≧▽≦).